aefarrell/aefarrell.github.io/_posts/2025-01-24-vessel_blowdown_ideal_gases.md

 <figcaption> The adiabatic blowdown curve for a partially charged SCUBA tank, showing both the fully choked model and the ODE solution.</figcaption>
 </figure>

-Now it is clear that the fully choked model model isn't working well, it predicts a blowdown time of 1.43s whereas numerically solving the ODE gives an answer of 2.67s, an 87% greater predicted blowdown.
+Now it is clear that the fully choked model model isn't working well, it predicts a blowdown time of 11.68s whereas numerically solving the ODE gives an answer of 20.49s, a 75.0% greater predicted blowdown.

 That said...I'm being a little coy about something: the full ODE predicts that the vessel will *never* blowdown.
 The pressure will get closer and closer to ambient but never get there.
 This is because *G*, for non-choked flow, asymptotically approaches zero as the vessel pressure approaches ambient pressure.
 How you define *blowdown time* is really a function of *how close to ambient* is close enough.
 Even if I set the tolerance in the `depressured_callback` function, which terminates the integration once the integrator is within tolerance of the ambient pressure, to zero it would, in reality, simply terminate at the default numerical precision of `DifferentialEquations.jl`.
 In this case I've said "within 0.1% of ambient is close enough," but that's totally arbitrary.